-Differin cream and gel topical, containing retinoid (adapalene 0.1%) applied once daily to treat acne as part of a treatment plan.Start order
+Differin cream and gel containing retinoid (adapalene 0.1%) applied once daily to treat acne available to buy online from Dr Fox.Start order

 |Differin cream (adapalene 0.1%)||45 grams||£22.00|

 |Differin cream (adapalene 0.1%)||90 grams (2 x 45 grams)||£39.00|

 |Differin gel (adapalene 0.1%)||45 grams||£22.00|